-Perth and the metropolitan area is expecting a heat wave with a series of consecutive days over 35 degrees expected.
+Perth and the metropolitan area is expecting high temperatures with a series of consecutive days of mid to high thirties expected.
 People training, competing in sports events or generally being active are urged to take precautions to avoid heat stress.

 While we don’t want to discourage you from being physically active, there are precautions that can be taken to prevent harm from the heat.

 Your body produces more heat when you exercise, and that heat, combined with the outside heat, can create dangerously high body temperatures.

 Failing to be aware of the effects of heat on the body during these periods of extreme heat puts you at risk of becoming dehydrated, or feeling ill with heat cramps, heat exhaustion or heat stroke.